-This largely depends on calculating the size of the solar farm energy production and consumption, and whether you use Fixed Tilted (FT), Single-Axis Tracking (SAT) or Dual-Axis Tracking (DAT) Solar Racking Units, as the latter two Generate substantially more energy than any Fixed panel Racking, that will only harvest 4~5 hours of Peak energy per day, compared to 11 hours using DAT units!
+This largely depends on calculating the size of the solar farm energy production and consumption, and whether you use Fixed Tilted (FT), Single-Axis Tracking (SAT) or Dual-Axis Tracking (DAT) Solar Racking Units, as the latter two Generate substantially more energy than any Fixed panel Racking, that will only Generate 4~5 hours of Peak energy per day, compared to 11 hours using DAT units!

 The other substantial expense is Labour for Installation & Wiring of the field Racking.
 Energy storage is as equally important for energy security, as it allows for usage of stored energy when in high demand!